Esquire-of-Rohan/sql_course_hse/README.md

 # HSE 2025 | SQL for Data Analysis

-The course is designed for students of the programm "Data Analysis for Goverment"
+The course is designed for students of the programm "Data Analysis for Goverment and Society"

 - Lecture and seminar materials are stored in corresponding folders /Week n
 - All communications for the course are held [here](https://t.me/+3BhrMB6k1Uc3NjM6)